SilverMJINX/SilverMJINX/README.md

 Hello!
 My name is Amanda Tum.
-I am a college student and an aspiring computer scientist.
+I am a bachelor student studying computer science.

 I am passionate about creating solutions to computer and business problems.
 In my free time, I also devote myself to designing and creating small models.